fabiofabrizi/gridsome-forestry-starter/journal/macos-development-environment.md

 ---
 date: 2019-05-18
-title: macOS development environment
+title: The second moment was Anzio
 author: Nichlas W. Andersen
-excerpt: Get up and running with a fresh macOS Catalina install
+excerpt: Allied Landings in Italy

 ---
 ## The second moment was Anzio.